 Keeping nerves healthy

 Vitamin B is highly important for healthy nerves, with vitamins B1 (thiamine), B6 (pyridoxine) and B12 (cobalamin) being essential for them to function normally.
 All three of these B vitamins come in the health supplement Neurobion®.
-Vitamin B1 strengthens nerves and helps to provide energy for nerves.
-Vitamin B6 is necessary for the proper transmission of impulses along the nerves.
-Vitamin B12 regenerates nerves, protects nerve cells from damage and is important for overall nerve health.
+Vitamin B1 plays an important role in major metabolic processes.
+Vitamin B6 has an analgesic effect.
+Vitamin B12 ensures blood formation and prevents degenerative processes of the nervous system.
 Known as neurotropic vitamins, these vitamins work synergistically with each other in treating or slowing down the progression of nerve damage.

 Neurobion® with a combination of vitamins B1, B6 and B12 is clinically known to nourish the nerve cells.
 Neurobion® helps to improve nerve function and relieve nerve pain as well as to keep the feelings of tingling and numbness at bay.
 Take Neurobion® today to help keep your nerves healthy.

 The information contained in this article is not intended or designed to diagnose, prevent, treat or provide a cure for any condition or disease, to ascertain the state of your health or be substituted for medical care.
 Procter & Gamble encourages you to seek advice from your doctor or healthcare professional if you have any questions or concerns arising from the information in this article.